 Before examining the details of the paper you should first decide about its general suitability for the readership.
 The subject, of course, must fall within the range of topics ordinarily covered in the journal, and the technical level of the writing must obviously be appropriate.
 But there are other aspects of suitability.
 For example, would the paper fill a need for readers and is the author's new technique actually of current interest?
 Remember that accuracy and validity of a paper are not sufficient reasons to publish in a particular journal if the information seems of no use to readers and would have little value to them for future reference.

 If the paper reports new information of some kind - either descriptive or analytic - the author should refer meticulously to previously published results.
 The way a writer mentions prior articles always deserves close examination.
 For example, are the deficiencies and limitations of previous work shown?
 Are important contributions to the literature acknowledged?
 Are the references sensibly selected and accurately cited?
 Is their relation to the author's present work clearly indicated?
 The manuscript should satisfy these questions.
 The author of a weak paper (at least in some kinds of engineering magazines) often ignores or even evades the issue of prior work.
+As a reviewer you should suggest any relevant published work that you find missing in the manuscript.

 Another question concerns the manuscript as a whole: Does it adequately serve its purpose?
 Engineering manuscripts may describe methods for designing a device or system, show properties of engineering materials, offer new measurement techniques, analyze problems, make recommendations for new projects, etc. Whatever the purpose, the paper must clearly define its basic concept, offer accurate data, and give valid conclusions.
 An assessment of the way these three elements of information are organized in the manuscript is one of your main responsibilities.